 That’s not to say the original K400 is a bad keyboard.
 It’s really not.
 But it was starting to show its age, which is why it needed a refresh.

-The Logitech K400 Plus freshens up the touchpad, getting rid of those silly looking lines which always reminded me of Eddie Van Halen’s 5150 guitar.
+The Logitech K400 Plus freshens up the touchpad, getting rid of those silly-looking lines that always reminded me of Eddie Van Halen’s 5150 guitars.
 After that obvious omission, you’ll find that the new touchpad is wider and shorter than its predecessor, with a bright yellow border splitting the touchpad from the two buttons.
 The buttons themselves are also shorter than on the original K400.

-The only thing remaining on the upper left hand corner of the keyboard is the left mouse click button.
-To emphasize this button, Logitech highlighted it bright yellow coloring, one of the only two splashes of colour on the K400 Plus.
+The only thing remaining on the upper left-hand corner of the keyboard is the left mouse click button.
+To emphasize this button, Logitech highlighted its bright yellow coloring, one of the only two splashes of color on the K400 Plus.

 One thing that immediately strikes me about this keyboard is how light it is, especially compared to its closest rival the Microsoft Wireless Media Keyboard.
 Even adding the extra weight of the two AA batteries, the Logitech K400 Plus is much easier to pick with one hand, which is handy if your other hand has snacks or a drink in it.

 The Logitech K400 Plus is my favorite low-cost option for an HTPC keyboard.
 With the improvements they’ve made in the overall design, it’s a great alternative to the Logitech K830 if you feel you don’t need the rechargeable battery and the slick-looking design.

 Nobody ever accused Microsoft of being original, but they build solid stuff.

 In fact, If the Microsoft N9Z-00001 wireless media keyboard didn’t have the word “Microsoft” on it, you’d think you’re still holding one of the Logitech keyboards.